 Take us back to the beginning of your artistic journey!
 What was your first memorable encounter with the world of art?

-What would you hope audiences take away from experiencing this project first hand?
+What would you hope audiences take away from experiencing this Life in Irons first hand?

 What are you currently finding inspiring about the world around you?